diem/dip/lips/lip-1.md

 We describe a number of additional lower-level requirements throughout the remaining of the documents, such as ease of deployment through the use of established web technologies (like HTTP and JSON), tolerance to delays and crash-recovery failures of either VASPs, and compatibility with common cryptography and serialization schemes.

 # Terminology
-**Object**- Equivalent to a record in a database.
+**Object**: Equivalent to a record in a database.
 A payment is an example of an object.

-**Command**- A mutation/creation of one or more objects.
+**Command**: An instruction to mutate/create one or more objects.
 In the case of a mutation, this command will depend upon the current value of one of more existing shared objects.

-**Channel**- The communication path between a pair of entities who execute commands to track the evolution of a set of objects.
+**Channel**: The communication path between a pair of entities who execute commands and track the evolution of a set of shared objects.

-**Shared Object**- All objects contained within a command - for example PaymentObject, are considered as "shared objects" - meaning that either VASP may create a new command to modify the object, and will do so during the typical life-cycle of an object - an example being the addition of KYC data from both VASPs to a payment object.
+**Shared Object**: All objects contained within a command - for example `PaymentObject`s, are considered as "shared objects" - meaning that either VASP may create a new command to modify the object, and will do so during the typical life-cycle of an object - an example being the addition of KYC data from both VASPs to a payment object.
 Both VASPs in a channel can asynchronously attempt to initiate and execute commands on shared objects.

-**Version**- The state of an object.
+**Version**: The state of an object at a specific point in time.
 Every creation or mutation creates a new version of the object which was created/mutated.
 VASPs operate upon the latest version of shared objects.
 Once a version is mutated, it is no longer a valid version upon which a new command may depend - the newly updated value of the version is the latest version for that object and must be acted upon.

 # Overall Off-Chain Properties
-The off-chain protocol formulates methodologies to abide by the following high-level properties:
+The off-chain protocol formulates methodologies to provide the following high-level properties:

 ### Channel Establishment
 The off-chain protocol allows two entities A and B to form a communication channel for manipulating a consistent database of objects and agreeing on commands that manipulate those objects.